Legutier/lol-counter/README.md

 ## How to use

-First you hate to run the command:
+First you have to run the command:
 ```
 python main.py
 ```